kasunsjc/k8s-lab/kind-lab/README.md

 This lab provides a lightning-fast, lightweight multi-node Kubernetes development environment using Kind (Kubernetes IN Docker).
 The smart setup script is compatible with both macOS and Linux operating systems, enabling you to spin up a complete Kubernetes cluster in seconds.

+## ✨ Key Features

+- 🔱 A specialized 3-node Kubernetes cluster (1 control-plane, 2 workers) running on Docker
+- 🧠 Smart cluster management that preserves and restarts existing clusters
+- 📈 Metrics Server for resource utilization monitoring
+- 🌐 NGINX Ingress Controller with ports 80 and 443 pre-configured and exposed to the host
+- ⚡ Ultra-fast startup and teardown for rapid development cycles

 ## 📋 Prerequisites

 ### 🍎 For macOS